Steps for India to succeed in electronics services design manufacturing (ESDM)

 - Interested private sector enterprises support and adopt collaborative research approaches

-This latter point includes establishing international alliances to introduce cooperative projects essential for developing sustainable EMS business practices in, and beyond, India’s borders.
+This latter point includes establishing international alliances to introduce cooperative projects essential for developing sustainable ESDM business practices in, and beyond, India’s borders.
 It also means ensuring project scopes are continuously defined within a global context to facilitate integration with global initiatives and enhance the probability of success.
 (See, also: Economic drivers, challenges creating regional electronics industry)